 DDR Through the Generations

 Developed by the Joint Electron Device Engineering Council (JEDEC), the first prototype for DDR RAM was released in 1997 by Samsung, with the first commercial 64GB DDR-SDRAM chip being released a year later.
 JEDEC completed specifications for DDR1, or DDR RAM as it was known then, in June 2000.
 In August of the same year, the first PC motherboard using DDR-SDRAM was released.

 Three years after the arrival of DDR RAM, we would see DDR2 become available, which could effectively double the bus speed of DDR1 by transferring four words of data per memory cell cycle.
 This increased the rate of data transfer without actually speeding up the memory cells.

 In 2007, DDR3 was released and brought further improvements to bus speed and performance.
 Data transfer was increased to 8x the speed of the memory cells, while power consumption was reduced by a huge 40%, meaning the same performance could be reached with a lower power draw and lower heat production.

-- Vengeance LPX is optimized for wide compatibility with the latest Intel and AMD DDR4 motherboards
+- Optimized for wide compatibility with the latest Intel and AMD DDR4 motherboards

 DDR4 was publicly released in 2014, again bringing a reduction in power consumption that led to a 20% improvement in efficiency.
 DDR4 also has no theoretical limit on memory size, so it’s a popular choice for laptops, PCs, tablets, and smartphones.